telehash/telehash.github.io/dht.md

 Distributed Hash Table
 ======================

 A Distributed Hash Table (DHT) has become a common solution for decentralized routing in both large online networks and multi-server cloud database systems.
-It is used within telehash to provide connectivity for hashnames, the ability to ask the network about a hashname and reliably be connected to it if it's available.
+It is used within telehash to provide connectivity for hashnames, the ability to ask the network about a hashname and reliably be connected to it if it is available.

 While [Wikipedia](http://en.wikipedia.org/wiki/Distributed_hash_table) has an article describing the concept in more detail, it is fundamentally very simple: a set of computed hashes (SHA-256 in telehash) are mapped to all of the peers supporting the DHT by a simple rule, and those peers maintain their list of hashes and respond to queries about them.